Skip to main content

 Specify:

-• <iscsi_target_ip_address_1> — IP address of the first iSCSI target.
-You can view it in the control panel: in the top menu, click ProductsDedicated Servers → section network volumes and Storage → tab network volumes → disk page → block Configuring an iSCSI connection → field IP address of the iSCSI target 1;
+• <iscsi_target_ip_address_1> — The IP address of the first iSCSI target.
+You can view it in the control panel: in the top menu, click ProductsDedicated Servers → section Network volumes and Storage → tab Network volumes → disk page → block Configuring an iSCSI connection → field IP address of the iSCSI target 1;

-• <iscsi_target_ip_address_2> — IP address of the second iSCSI target.
-You can view it in the control panel: in the top menu, click ProductsDedicated Servers → section network volumes and Storage → tab network volumes → disk page → block Configuring an iSCSI connection → field IP address of the iSCSI target 2;
+• <iscsi_target_ip_address_2> — The IP address of the second iSCSI target.
+You can view it in the control panel: in the top menu, click ProductsDedicated Servers → section Network volumes and Storage → tab Network volumes → disk page → block Configuring an iSCSI connection → field IP address of the iSCSI target 2;

-• <iqn> — IQN of the iSCSI target.
-You can view it in the control panel: in the top menu, click ProductsDedicated Servers → section network volumes and Storage → tab network volumes → disk page → block Configuring an iSCSI connection → field Target name.
+• <iqn> — The IQN of the iSCSI target.
+You can view it in the control panel: in the top menu, click ProductsDedicated Servers → section Network volumes and Storage → tab Network volumes → disk page → block Configuring an iSCSI connection → field Target name.

 7.3.
-Exit the vi text editor with changes saved:
+Exit the vi text editor and save your changes:

 :wq